ChappIO/directus-extension-models/README.md

 directus models snapshot ./path/to/target/model.d.ts
 ```

+> :thumbsup: **Global Types**: You can specify the --global option while taking a snapshot generate a global.d.ts file giving you types without having to import them.
+> To make this work, you have to export

 ### Usage in @directus/sdk

 You can now create your directus sdk using these generated models: